zjunlp/EasyEdit/README_2.md

 ## Data Preparation （To be updated）

-EasySteer provides several training and testing datasets, and supports custom datasets.
+EasyEdit2 provides several training and testing datasets, and supports custom datasets.
 The following datasets are currently supported:

 - **sentiment**: A dataset for sentiment analysis, used to train models for sentiment-oriented generation
 - **nontoxic**: A collection of non-toxic text data for training models to generate safe and harmless content